aershov24/PMSC_Candidates_Test/README.md

 * Make sure that for all QAs you'll include:
   * Question **Title**
   * Question **Description** (optional)
-  * **Answer** (required) + `Code` (if needed)
+  * **Answer** (required)
   * Link(s) to **Source**s (you don't need to write answer by yourself, just combine and research best sources that are available)
   * QA **Difficulty** Level.
 Use that Difficulty enum: [`entry`, `junior`, `mid`, `senior`, `expert`]
 * Look at the `QAS_Examples.md` file in this repo for examples of QAS file formatting in Markdown.
 Use this file as a template for your submission.
 Please strictly follow these formatting conventions.
 This is **the key** to pass the challenge ;)
-* Create a [pull request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) from your repo into the FSC Candidates repo.
-Name the PR as `RUST | youremail`.
+* Create a [pull request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) from your repo into the PMSC Candidates repo.
+Name the PR as `SCRUM | youremail`.
 PRs with different names will be rejected.
 * Send us email or DM us on UpWork when you happy us to verify it

 # How To Choose/Write Good Interview Questions